will4skill/algo-review/README.md

 nums = [0,1,0] #=> 2
 ```

 **Hint:** Maybe Recursive DP.
 Keep track of global max, if curr == 0 subract 1 from count if curr == 1 add 1.
 If count == 0, start new subarray length 1.
-If count is in hashmap replace it iff new count is longer if it is not in the hashmap, add a new hashmap for it
+If count is in hashmap replace globalMax iff new count is longer if it is not in the hashmap, add a new hashmap for it

 ```python3
 class Solution: